 This is an old review.
 This product was quite new and innovative at the time.
 I also normally only write about white goods.
-I’m writing about the Tefal Quick cup because I have bought one myself and would like to give an opinion on it.
-It might not be a white goods appliance, but it is at least a kitchen appliance.
+I’m writing about the Tefal Quick cup because I have bought one myself, and would like to give an opinion on it.

-I saw the Tefal Quick cup on the Gadget show and then later on breakfast TV.
+I saw the Tefal Quick cup on the Gadget show, and then later on breakfast TV.
 I was attracted to it because it saves energy.
 They say it is 65% cheaper than a conventional kettle.
 It isn’t clear if this figure is derived by comparing boiling a filled kettle, or by only boiling a cupful of water in a standard kettle (I suspect the former).
-If it is the former then it’s arguably an unfair comparison.
-However, just as importantly (to me) it saves a lot of time.
-It can deliver piping hot water within 3 seconds and can make a mug of tea in less than 15 seconds – having only heated the exact amount of water you needed.
+If it is the former then it’s an unfair comparison.
+However, just as importantly (to me), it saves a lot of time.
+It can deliver piping hot water within 3 seconds, and I can make a mug full of tea in less than 15 seconds – having only heated the exact amount of water I needed.

 I must be getting more impatient as I get older because a constant annoyance to me is how long normal kettles take to boil water.
-They are also very noisy whilst doing it.
+They are also very noisy whilst doing so.
 I get annoyed too at how you can’t easily boil exactly the amount you need so you always end up heating some of the water for nothing.
 This water then just cools down in the kettle waiting to be boiled up again next time.
 Modern kettles have got better at allowing you to boil smaller amounts, but it’s still difficult or impossible to boil just exactly how much you need with a standard kettle.

 Boiling water before the Quick Cup

-When using a kettle I didn’t fill it up anywhere near to full capacity to limit energy wastage.
-So when I needed a cup of tea I nearly always had to put some water in the kettle first.
-I’d switch it on and wait.
-The noise was so loud that I couldn’t hear the portable TV or listen to the radio and it seemed to take ages – even though I was only boiling a partially filled kettle.
+When using a kettle I’d switch it on and wait.
+The noise was so loud that I couldn’t hear the portable TV or listen to the radio in the kitchen.
+It seemed to take ages – even though I was only boiling a partially filled kettle.